 Townsmen – A Kingdom Rebuilt has multiple scenarios for you to work your way through yet they all have a similar core-narrative.
-You must develop your village from a few small structures to a thriving eco-system which can self sustain and efficiently grow into a much bigger establishment.
+You must develop your village from a few small structures to a thriving eco-system that can self sustain and efficiently grow into a much bigger establishment.
 Just like with games such as Tropico and The Settlers, you’ll start off by creating essential structures, such as woodcutters or farms, followed by sawmills, slaughterhouses and mines in order to further advance your distribution merchandise.
 Also, you’ll have to create defences as you’ll be under threat from various factions depending on which scenarios you take on, threats which can be a bunch of bastards and seriously screw you over within minutes!

 I’m not 100% sure what the base game originally came with, but Townsmen – A Kingdom Rebuilt has a six-chapter tutorial (which I’ve spent about five hours playing through), 24 sandbox maps, and 26 scenarios, each with their own tasks and requirements.
 Each scenario will easily take you over an hour as well as the many, many hours which are waiting for you in the sandbox mode.
 However, as each scenario is technically it’s own confined story, there is no progression from one to the next other than a few aspects which seem to move over based upon your actual ‘character level’.
 This is common among games like this, but it was a shame that, outside of the tutorial, there wasn’t an on-going storyline.

 The scenarios and tutorial levels have you set within a pre-determined map with a set start-up village and pre-defined resources/villagers.
-You’re then given a number of tasks which overlap each other, both mandatory and optional, for you to complete in whatever order you want.
+You’re then given a number of tasks that overlap each other, both mandatory and optional, for you to complete in whatever order you want.
 These are there as both an objective to work towards and a guide on what to do next.
 Completing them gives you rewards and usually allows the next task to pop up.
 If you’re playing the sandbox mode, you can pick whichever level you want to play and you begin with a castle – that’s it.
 No tasks, no goals, nothing.
 It is, quite literally, a sandbox for you to play in.

 Learning the ropes

-As previously stated, the tutorial isn’t simply a one-mission affair, it offers six scenarios which covers everything from building your first townhouse to fending off invaders whilst storing food for the winter.
+As previously stated, the tutorial isn’t simply a one-mission affair, it offers six scenarios that covers everything from building your first townhouse to fending off invaders whilst storing food for the winter.
 It’s a very long process but one of the most satisfying and fulfilling missions I’ve had within Townsmen – A Kingdom Rebuilt so far.
-Don’t get me wrong, the game is great (which I’ll come to soon), but the tutorial didn’t feel like a guide, it felt like it’s own self-contained story, a story which kept most of my buildings and design choices as we progressed from one chapter to the next.
+Don’t get me wrong, the game is great (which I’ll come to soon), but the tutorial didn’t feel like a guide, it felt like it’s own self-contained story, a story that kept most of my buildings and design choices as we progressed from one chapter to the next.